 Chinese herbal medicine is part of an integrated system of primary health care, known as Traditional Chinese Medicine (TCM) that has an uninterrupted history of development dating back thousands of years in China and other parts of East Asia.

-Chinese herbal medicine takes an wholistic approach to understanding normal function and disease processes and focuses as much on the prevention of illness as on the treatment.
+Chinese herbal medicine takes a holistic approach to disease and prophylactic care and focuses as much on the prevention of illness as the treatment of it.

-A qualified practitioner is able to prescribe a Chinese herbal formula that specifically matches and treats your individual health problem.
-As your condition changes and improves with treatment, the Chinese herbal treatment is also adjusted and modified until the desired health outcome is achieved.
+A qualified practitioner will prescribe a Chinese herbal formula specifically formulated for your own condition.
+The formula is also adjusted and modified during the recovery period until the desired health outcome is achieved.